mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 * WordPress 3.8 or greater
 * WooCommerce 2.1.0 or greater

+= Automatic installation =

-1. Install the plugin via Plugins -> New plugin
+1. Install the plugin via Plugins -> New plugin.
+Search for 'Mollie Payments for WooCommerce'.
-2. Activate the 'Mollie Payments for WooCommerce' plugin
+2. Activate the 'Mollie Payments for WooCommerce' plugin through the 'Plugins' menu in WordPress
 3. Set you Mollie API key at WooCommerce -> Settings -> Checkout (or use the *Mollie Settings* link in the Plugins overview)
 4. Your done, the active payment methods should be visible in the checkout of your webshop.

+= Manual installation =

+1. Unpack the download package
+2. Upload the directory 'mollie-payments-for-woocommerce' to the `/wp-content/plugins/` directory
+3. Activate the 'Mollie Payments for WooCommerce' plugin through the 'Plugins' menu in WordPress
+4. Set you Mollie API key at WooCommerce -> Settings -> Checkout (or use the *Mollie Settings* link in the Plugins overview)
+5. Your done, the active payment methods should be visible in the checkout of your webshop.

 Please contact info@mollie.com if you need help installing the Mollie WooCommerce plugin.
-Please provide you Mollie partner ID and website URL.
+Please provide your Mollie partner ID and website URL.

 = Updating =